Geraldine Fitzgerald

-Geraldine Mary Wilma Fitzgerald (November 24, 1913 – July 17, 2005) was an Irish actress.
+Geraldine Mary Wilma Fitzgerald (November 24, 1913 – July 17, 2005) was an Irish American actress.
 She received the Daytime Emmy Award as well as nominations for an Academy Award, a Primetime Emmy Award, and a Tony Award.
 She was a member of the American Theater Hall of Fame and was inducted into the Hollywood Walk of Fame.
-In 2020, she was listed at number 30 on The Irish Times list of Ireland's greatest film actors.
+In 2020 she was listed at number 30 on The Irish Times list of Ireland's greatest film actors.

 She made her film debut in the British thriller Blind Justice (1934).
-She went on to receive a nomination for the Academy Award for Best Supporting Actress for her portrayal of Isabella Linton in the William Wyler directed romantic drama Wuthering Heights (1939).
-She acted in classic Hollywood films such as Dark Victory (1939), Watch on the Rhine (1943), and Wilson (1944), She later took roles in films such as The Pawnbroker (1964), Rachel, Rachel (1968), Harry and Tonto (1974), Arthur (1981), Easy Money (1983), and Poltergeist II: The Other Side (1986).
+She went on to receive a nomination for the Academy Award for Best Supporting Actress for her portrayal of Isabella Linton in the William Wyler-directed romantic drama Wuthering Heights (1939).
+She acted in classic Hollywood films such as Dark Victory (1939), Watch on the Rhine (1943), and Wilson (1944).
+Her later films included The Pawnbroker (1964), Rachel, Rachel (1968), Harry and Tonto (1974), Arthur (1981), Easy Money (1983), and Poltergeist II: The Other Side (1986).

 Early life

 Fitzgerald was born at 85 Lower Leeson Street, Dublin, the daughter of Edith Catherine (née Richards) and Edward Martin FitzGerald, who was a lawyer.
 The family would later live in Greystones, County Wicklow.
-Her father was Roman Catholic and her mother was Protestant, but converted to Catholicism.
+Her father was Roman Catholic, and her mother was a Protestant who converted to Catholicism.

-She studied painting at the Dublin Metropolitan School of Art (which later became, in 1936, the National College of Art and, later again, in 1971, the National College of Art and Design).
+She studied painting at the Dublin Metropolitan School of Art (which became the National College of Art in 1936 and, later again in 1971, the National College of Art and Design).
 Inspired by her aunt, actress Shelah Richards, Fitzgerald began her acting career in 1932 at Dublin's Gate Theatre.
-After two seasons in Dublin, she moved to London, where she found success in British films including The Mill on the Floss, Turn of the Tide, and Cafe Mascot.
+After two seasons in Dublin she moved to London, where she found success in British films including The Mill on the Floss, Turn of the Tide, and Cafe Mascot.